danimelzz/BayesianEcology/Continuous.md

 (iii) What is **conjugacy**?
 A brief overview:

 - Non-conjugacy:  there is usually no simple mathematical expression, and one must resort to computation.
 - Conjugacy: occurs when the posterior distribution is in the same family of probability density functions (pdf) as the prior belief, but with new parameter values, which have been updated to reflect what we have learned from the data.
-For example, if your Binomial distribution is Bin(n,p), your prior belief about p is beta (x, y), and the number of success is 10 out of 50, hence your posterior distribution will be p|x ~ beta (x+10, y+50-10)
+For example, if your Binomial distribution is Bin(n,p), your prior belief about p is beta (x, y), and the number of success is 10 out of 50, hence your posterior distribution will be p|x ~ beta (x+10, y+50-10) and your mean beta will be x/(x+y)

 Finally, let's remember the Bayes' rule used for discrete variables: